-The example below is a slightly more complex printing-related setup for smb.conf.
+Example 19.2 is a slightly more complex printing-related setup for smb.conf.
 It enables general CUPS printing support for all printers, but defines one printer share, which is set up differently.

 This special share is only there for testing purposes.
 It does not write the print job to a file.
 It just logs the job parameters known to Samba into the /tmp/smbprn.log file and deletes the jobfile.
-Moreover, the printer admin of this share is 'kurt' (not the '@ntadmins' group), guest access is not allowed, the share isn't published to the Network Neighborhood (so you need to know it is there), and it only allows access from only three hosts.
+Moreover, the printer admin of this share is "kurt" (not the "@ntadmins" group), guest access is not allowed, the share isn't published to the Network Neighborhood (so you need to know it is there), and it only allows access from only three hosts.
 To prevent CUPS kicking in and taking over the print jobs for that share, we need to set printing = sysv and printcap = lpstat.